Try the App

 Read together daily

 Even 15-20 minutes of shared reading builds vocabulary, comprehension, and a love of learning.
 Ask open-ended questions like "What do you think will happen next?" to develop critical thinking.
-Research shows that children who are read to daily enter kindergarten with a vocabulary 1.4 million words larger than peers who are not.
+An Ohio State study estimated that children whose parents read them five books a day enter kindergarten having heard about 1.4 million more words than children who are never read to — and even one book a day adds up to nearly 300,000 words by age 5.

 Encourage play-based learning